arduino731/JavaScript-Algorithms-and-Data-Structures/README.md

 Day 11-12

-**Today's Progress**: I had to look up at learn.Freecodecamp.org Curriculum on Object Oriented Programming section for couple of hours.
+**Today's Progress**: I had to look up at learn.Freecodecamp.org Curriculum on **Object Oriented Programming** section for couple of hours.

 **Thoughts**: instanceof and constructor are similar.
-However, instanceof method is better over constructor because it check the type of an object intead of overwritten.
+However, instanceof method is better over constructor because it checks the type of an object intead of overwritten.
+Also, the prototype is extremely useful for DRY because the properties are added all at once.
+I do not want to use the constructor to be duplicated variable.